sakshikarande26/sakshikarande26/README.md

 # Hello! 👋

 I am Sakshi, pursuing a Bachelor of Engineering with a focus on Artificial Intelligence and Data Science at University of Mumbai, India.
-I specialize in developing intelligent systems using LLMs and Deep Learning technologies.
+I specialize in developing intelligent systems using LLMs and Predictive Analytics.
 My skill set includes Machine Learning, Deep Learning, Cloud Computing, and Web Development with JavaScript and its frameworks.

 - 🔭 I’m currently developing a habit of routinely incorporating Cursor IDE into my workflow.
 - 🌱 I’m deliving into Agentic AI